Self-adjoint and Markovian extensions of infinite quantum graphs: Graph ends and

 \begin{definition} A topological end $\gamma \in \gC(\cG)$ is called \emph{nontrivial} if $f(\gamma)\neq 0$ for some $f\in H^1(\cG)$. \end{definition}

 We also need the following notion.

-\begin{definition} A topological end $\gamma \in \gC(\cG)$ has \emph{finite volume} (or, more precisely, \emph{finite volume neighborhood)} if there is a sequence $\cU = (U_n)$ representing $\gamma$ such that $\vol(U_n) < \infty$\footnote{As usual, $\vol(A)$ denotes the Lebesgue measure of a measurable set $A \subseteq \cG$.} for some $n$.
+\begin{definition} A topological end $\gamma \in \gC(\cG)$ has \emph{finite volume} (or, more precisely, \emph{finite volume neighborhood)} if there is a sequence $\cU = (U_n)$ representing $\gamma$ such that $\vol(U_n) < \infty$ for some $n$.
 Otherwise $\gamma$ has \emph{infinite volume}.
-The set of all finite volume ends is denoted by $\gC_0(\cG)$. \end{definition}
+The set of all finite volume ends is denoted by $\gC_0(\cG)$.
+Here and below, $\vol(A)$ is the Lebesgue measure of a measurable set $A \subseteq \cG$. \end{definition}

 \begin{remark} If $\gC(\cG)$ contains only one end, then this end has finite volume exactly when $\vol(\cG)<\infty$.
 Analogously, if $\gamma \in \gC(\cG)$ is a free end, then there is a finite set of vertices $X$ separating $\omega_\gamma$ from all other ends and hence this end has finite volume exactly when the corresponding connected component $\cG_\gamma$ has finite total volume.